The easiest ways to send money to family and friends to Côte d'Ivoire

 Choosing the best way to send money to Côte d’Ivoire

 Choosing the right way to send money depends on one’s personal situation.
 Some questions to ask include: how long would it take to send money?
 Can my relative receive the money digitally?
 How reasonable are the fees?
-Another question we see pop up more and more, especially when it comes to money send for issues related to access to healthcare or education is: would the money be used for the intended purpose?
+Another question we see pop up more and more, especially when it comes to money sent for issues related to access to healthcare or education is: would the money be used for the intended purpose?

 In a country where bank access is low, mobile and cash payments are most used.
 Additionally, when concerns arise around how the money sent is actually used, there are new, typically digitally enabled, solutions that offer alternatives.
-KimboCare is an example in the healthcare field; its platform enables it clients to directly purchase medical treatments online, eliminating extra foreign exchange fees or the need to arrange a cash pick-up.
+KimboCare is an example in the healthcare field; its platform enables its clients, to directly purchase medical treatments online, eliminating extra foreign exchange fees or the need to arrange a cash pick-up.

 The cost to send is also an often-predominant factor in choosing a way to send money.
 As previously discussed, there are several ways to send money to Côte d’Ivoire, and each comes with its own pricing features.
 When comparing the average cost to send EUR 300, it works out to be: